Director of Inclusion: Mr. Kyle McElvany '2005

 In August of 2020, the program expanded to 5 inclusion students and 15 peer mentors.
 "While we hoped that the program would grow, I don't think we ever anticipated growing this fast but this is what God has called us to do" according to Mr. McElvany.
 "I really commend our teachers who make the extra effort to not only accept but encourage our inclusion students to be apart of their classrooms.
 Our inclusion students have taken Chemistry, Psychology, Spanish, World History, Algebra to Geometry both in-person and online, plus the various online electives that SMCC offers.
 I am happy that they get the opportunity to be exposed to a variety of subjects that may not always be possible in a public setting."

-In June of 2021, the program will produce their first graduate, Jacob Goda, who was the first student in the St. Andre Bessette Open Doors Inclusion Program.
+In June of 2021, the program produced their first graduate, Jacob Goda, who was the first student in the St. Andre Bessette Open Doors Inclusion Program.
 "It is bittersweet" said Mr. Kyle McElvany, Director of Inclusion.
 "We have spent alot of time together and I have been blessed to watch him grow academically, socially, and in his personality.
 As much as it is going to sadden me to watch him go, I feel confident that he is going to go on to do bigger things.
 He has no idea how much of an impact he has made on S.M.C.C.
 I'm not sure that us as a school, has realized the impact he has made.
 Students like Jacob and our other inclusion students are going to leave a lasting impact on our school that will last longer after we're gone.
 I couldn't be more proud of him" said McElvany.
+As of July 2022, Jacob is entering his 2nd year at the University of Toledo within their inclusive college program.
+His favorite class is his "acting class" and his goal is to be an actor.

 Mr. McElvany shares this message with the local community: "I encourage any family with a child with special needs who has dreamed of a Catholic education to dream big and consider SMCC.
 The extraordinary efforts that our teachers and amazing peer mentors are willing to undertake for our inclusion students is truly a living example of the Gospel."